This article is drawn from this section of the server administrator's guide.

 Server.SenderEmail property is the email address from which Connect sends emails.
 It is important that the sendmail or SMTP configuration RStudio Connect uses be willing and able to send email from this

 SenderEmail address.
 Otherwise, Connect will not be able to successfully send email.
-See Section 2.3.4 for more details about mail sending.
+See the Email Setup section for more details.

 Server.Address property is the public URL used to access the server.
 When accessible over a non-standard port, this URL must specify both hostname and port.
 If this isn’t configured, Connect will not be able to include links in emails that send users to the appropriate location on the server.